bartek/bartek.github.io/pages/git-fixup.md

 picture.

-Of course, maintaining a size threshold for PRs is important, but I'm not too concerned about the idea of small PRs either.
+Of course, maintaining a size threshold for PRs is important, but I'm not too concerned about this need for small PRs either.
 Those reviewing my code may be comfortable with the introduced Component A & B, but may not be sure about how I've wired things up.
 The reviewers could step through those commits and conditionally approve the PR in that the first two commits could be merged.